TERMS OF BUSINESS

 COMPLAINTS

-Whilst we are happy to receive verbal complaints, it would be preferable that any complaints are made in writing.
-We will acknowledge your complaint in writing within 5 business days and we will fully investigate it.
-We shall investigate the complaint as swiftly as possible, and the complainant will receive an update on the complaint at intervals of not greater than 20 business days starting from the date on which the complaint is made.
+Upon receipt of an oral complaint, we will provide the option to have the complaint addressed through the firms established complaints procedure.
+We will permit and facilitate submission of complaints in writing by post and by electronic means.
+We will acknowledge your complaint in writing within 5 working days and we will fully investigate it.
+We shall investigate the complaint as swiftly as possible, and the complainant will receive an update on the complaint at intervals of not greater than 20 working days starting from the date on which the complaint is made.
 On completion of our investigation, we will provide you with a written report of the outcome.
 In the event that you are still dissatisfied with our handling of, or response to your complaint, you are entitled to refer the matter to the Financial Services and Pensions Ombudsman (FSPO).
-A full copy of our Complaints Procedure is available on request.
+A full copy of our Complaints Procedure is available on our website and on request.

 DATA PROTECTION